Cité station: History

 The station was opened on 10 December 1910 on the section of the line under the Seine between Châtelet and Raspail.
 This section of the line had actually opened on 9 January 1910 but trains passed through the station without stopping until the December of that year.
 On 16 January it was completely submerged by the 1910 Great Flood of Paris.

 It owes its name to its location under Île de la Cité, considered the ancient cradle of the city of Paris, formerly Lutetia.
 The name Cité refers to the fortified boundaries of Paris as they were at the end of antiquity, on the island, and which was the urban nucleus of the medieval city.

 The station is also, with Rome on Line 2, Iéna on Line 9 as well as the Haxo ghost station between the 3 bis and 7 bis lines, one of the four whose name consists of four letters.

 Along with the nearby Saint-Michel metro station, it was one of two stopping points equipped in 1911 with an elevator connecting the distribution room to the platforms, the other, the République metro station, which was the first in the network to benefit from it in 1910.

-Tunnels were later built linking the station to the nearby Prefecture of Police of Paris and the Palais de Justice which were about 100 metres from the current entrance.
+Tunnels were later built linking the station to the nearby Paris Police Prefecture and the Palais de Justice which were about 100 metres from the current entrance.
 These undergrounds were used in particular to escape the Germans during the Second World War.
 However, for security reasons, these tunnels have now been closed for more than thirty years.

 The platforms were modernized after 1988 by the adoption of a particular variation of the Ouï-dire style, in this case green, characterized by globe candelabra lighting.
 As part of the RATP's Un métro + beau programme, the station corridors were renovated on 20 December 2012.

 On 9 October 2019, half of the nameplates on the station's platforms were temporarily replaced by the RATP to celebrate the 60th anniversary of Asterix and Obelix, as in eleven other stations.
 Taking the characteristic typography of the comic strip of René Goscinny and Albert Uderzo, Cité is humorously renamed "Lutèce", a French-language form of the name used by the Romans to refer to Paris.

 In 2019, according to RATP estimates, the station's annual travellers was 1,740,572 passengers, placing it 264th in the number of metro stations out of 302.